Ericsson/codechecker/docs/analyzer/user_guide.md

 The following actions are available:

 - `review_status`: The review status to set.
-- `ignore`: If set to `true` then the report is completely ignored.
-Such a report is not even dumped to the .plist files, thus it's completely invisible for other CodeChecker commands like "parse", "diff", "store", etc.
 - `reason` (optional): A comment message that describes the reason of the setting.

-The `review_status` and `ignore` are mutually exclusive.
 If none of the filter options is provided, then that setting is not applied on any report.